Sewn face mask

 Step 28.
 Topstitch about 1/8″ from the edge of the tie to finish (Image 28).

 Step 29.
-If you have non-woven material like dryer sheets, insert 2-3 layers in your face mask to add extra air-borne disease protection (Image 29)
+If you have non-woven material like coffee filters or paper towels, insert 2-3 layers in your face mask to add extra air-borne disease protection (Image 29)

 Step 30.
 If you added the nose wire, bend it nose wire and you’re done!
 (Video 30).
 If you didn’t add the nose wire, you’re still done!